JohnCGriffin/BF-computed-goto/RESULTS.md

 ## Runtimes

-On a single 2015 Macbook, using Catalina, Ubuntu 20.04, and Docker-based Linuxes inside those hosts, the differences are striking.
+On a single 2015 Macbook, using Catalina, Ubuntu 20.04, and Docker-based Linuxes inside those host OSes, the differences are striking.

 |Environment                   |Compiler (-O3)         | Switch  |Goto  | reduction |